-DRUG BENEFITS BASIC STANDARD ENHANCED PLAN PAYS Tier 1 - 60% Tier 1 - 85% Tier 1 - 100% Tier 2 - 40% Tier 2 - 60% Tier 2 - 70% DISPENSING FEE Disp ensing fee covered up to a maximum o f \$8.00 MEMBER OUT-OF-POCKET MAXIMUM (amount of eligible expense not paid) Annual maximum of \$500 single / \$1,000 family (some exceptions apply) DRUG LIST - RX CHOICES TIER 1: First-line therapy used to care for serious medical conditions and generally more cost effective.
+DRUG BENEFITS BASIC STANDARD ENHANCED PLAN PAYS Tier 1 - 60% Tier 2 - 40% Tier 1 - 85% Tier 2 - 60% Tier 1 - 100% Tier 2 - 70% DISPENSING FEE 1 11 ensing fee covered up to a maximum of MEMBER OUT-OF-POCKET MAXIMUM (amount of eligible expense not paid) Annual maximum of \$500 single / \$1,000 family (some exceptions apply) DRUG LIST - RX CHOICES First-line therapy used to care for serious medical conditions and generally more cost effective.
 This tier covers approximately 90% of drugs and includes many generic and brand name products.
 Medications on this tier follow widely accepted treatment guidelines for many acute and chronic conditions.
-Diabetic supplies are included in Tier 1 coverage.
+Diabetic supplies (including glucose monitoring systems) are included in Tier 1 coverage.
 TIER 2: The drugs selected for the Second Tier may not be the first step in therapy, are generally for less serious medical conditions and/or have lower cost therapeutic alternatives available on the First Tier.
 DRUG MANAGEMENT Maximum Allowable Cost (MAC): Reimbursement at the most cost effective drug price (reference drug) in a therapeutic category.
 MAC will apply to 3 drug categories prescribed to treat Gastrointestinal (PPI's), High Cholesterol (Statin's) and High Blood Pressure (ACE's) conditions.
 The plan pays at the Tier 1 level based on the reference drug for each category.
 Specialty Drugs: Eligible high cost drugs (annual cost of \$10,000 or more) require prior and/or ongoing authorization by Medavie Blue Cross in order to qualify for reimbursement.
 The reimbursement criteria are established by Medavie Blue Cross and may include required participation in a related Patient Support Program.